EU MDR Consulting

 Ensuring EU MDR Compliance

-It is important to verify the product/ and product family classification and to determine how the products must be registered according to the EU MDR. gempex recommends performing a gap analysis of the Technical Documentation and the QM system to identify any need for adaptation.
+It is important to verify the product/ and product family classification and to determine how the products must be registered according to the EU MDR. gempex recommends a gap analysis of the Technical Documentation and the QM system to identify any need for adaptation.
+MDR Consulting.
 It is helpful to create a compliance plan that defines the strategy and steps to comply with regulatory requirements.
 A project team, established by top management, ensures the structured implementation of the plan defined.
-It is also important to ensure timely communication & coordination with the Notified Body.
+It is also important to ensure timely communication and coordination with the Notified Body or applicable regulatory authorities.

 MDR Consulting and Implementation Based on Many Years of Practical Experience - for Tailored Solutions

-gempex experts with many years of industry experience across the entire medical device supply chain, support medical device companies with practical expert support.
-Solutions are not offered in a prefabricated form, but are individually tailored to the needs of the customer and, if desired, the implementation of the defined measures is accompanied. gempex supports medical technology companies throughout the entire product life cycle.
+With many years of industry experience across the entire medical device supply chain, gempex provides professional support to companies throughout the entire product life cycle.
+Solutions are individually tailored to the needs of the customer and, if desired, the implementation of the defined measures is accompanied.
+MDR consulting and implementation.

 A specific gap analysis provides a clear picture regarding possible fields of actions.
 Remediation activities follow, like ensuring a compliant Technical Documentation or the revision of the Risk Management System according to ISO 14971:2019, in order to prepare product approvals in the best possible way.